Normative framework for deriving neural networks with multi-compartmental neurons and non-Hebbian plasticity

-In this work, we proposed an extension of the similarity matching objective to include a broad class of generalized eigenvalue problems.
+In this work, we proposed an extension of the similarity matching objective to include a broad class of symmetric generalized eigenvalue problems.
 Starting from this objective, we derived an online algorithm and showed that for several examples, the algorithm maps onto a NN with multi-compartmental neurons and local, non-Hebbian learning rules.
-Furthermore, we proposed an extension of our framework to solve a broad class of nonnegative matrix factorization problems and we mapped a specific example onto a NN with multi-compartmental neurons, local learning rules and rectified outputs.
+Furthermore, we proposed an modification of our framework to solve a broad class of nonnegative matrix factorization problems and we mapped a specific example onto a NN with multi-compartmental neurons, local learning rules and rectified outputs.

 Our framework establishes a precise relationship between synaptic learning rules and computational objectives.
-In particular, the synaptic learning rules in Algorithm \ref{alg:online} are related to the generalized eigenvalue problem in equation \eqref{eq:gev} via the variables $\bxi_t$ and $\B_t$.
-Therefore, given a generalized eigenvalue problem of the form \eqref{eq:gev}, one can predict the synaptic learning rules for the NN.
+In particular, the synaptic learning rules in Algorithm \ref{alg:online} are related to the symmetric generalized eigenvalue problem \eqref{eq:gen_ev} via the variables $\bxi_t$ and $\B_t$.
+Therefore, given a symmetric generalized eigenvalue problem of the form \eqref{eq:gen_ev}, one can predict the synaptic learning rules for the NN.
 Conversely, given synaptic learning rules of the form in Algorithm \ref{alg:online}, one can predict the computational objective for the NN.
 We believe this unified framework for relating non-Hebbian synaptic learning rules to computational objectives will be useful for understanding forms of non-Hebbian plasticity found throughout the brain.

-Finally, in addition to the framework presented here, there are other approaches for deriving online algorithms that map onto NNs with multi-compartmental neurons and solve generalized eigenvalue problems and other related problems \citep{golkar2020simple,golkar2022constrained,friedrich2021neural,lipshutz2022linear}.
-For example, one approach introduces an auxiliary set of neural activities as Lagrange multipliers that enforce the constraint $\V^\top\langle\B_t\rangle\V=\I_k$ in \eqref{eq:gev}.
-This approach has been successfully used to derive online algorithms for solving NICA \citep{lipshutz2022single}, Reduced-Rank Regression (which includes CCA as a special case) \citep{golkar2020simple} and a multi-layer extension \citep{golkar2022constrained}.
+Finally, in addition to the framework presented here, there are other normative approaches for deriving online algorithms that map onto NNs with multi-compartmental neurons and solve symmetric generalized eigenvalue problems and other related problems \citep{golkar2020simple,golkar2022constrained,friedrich2021neural,lipshutz2022linear,duong2023adaptive}.